plugin-icon

 When 2FA is enabled: — All TOTP operations (code generation, verification) happen locally on your server — No data is transmitted to external services for 2FA functionality — Authenticator apps only receive the initial setup QR code or secret key — Recovery codes are generated locally and stored securely

 User control: Users can choose which CAPTCHA provider to use, or disable CAPTCHA entirely.
 2FA can be enabled/disabled per user, and users can choose their preferred authenticator app.
+Social login can be enabled/disabled by administrators, and users can manage their linked social accounts.
 All security features are optional and configurable.